 Image Credit: CareCloud

 Best for: Manage patient flow to ePrescribe with ease

 CareCloud provides a comprehensive solution for EHR integration, practice management, revenue cycle management, and patient experience management that is aimed to provide better clinical, financial, and operational outcomes.
 CareCloud Charts also provide real-time intelligence at the point of care to support critical decision-making capabilities like identifying the right course of treatment for your patients.

 Image Credit: TheraNest

 Best for: Managed Billing feature allows practices to outsource the insurance claims cycle to a dedicated billing specialist to get paid faster

 TheraNext is a HIPAA-compliant tool that allows your practice to go paperless and manage client charts, diagnosis, and treatment history electronically.
 Practitioners can also take advantage of the unlimited notes templates that are available for use for individual and group therapy.

-Get seamless integration with your EHR systems using NexHealth
+Get seamless integration with your EHR or EMR systems using NexHealth

 As you can see, EHR integration is an essential component – and will be a main deciding factor – of any practice management solution you choose.
 NexHealth’s solution has an unparalleled number of partner solutions, ensuring that it will work with the EHR solution you already use (or plan on using).
 Auto-syncs occur every 30 seconds, which is faster than any other players on the market.